 Looking carefully, one sees that while God the Father sits amid the clouds, next to him there are two empty chairs.
 Above one, the Holy Ghost hovers as a Dove, whilst the other clearly belongs to the recently departed son.
 The fact that Jesus took on human form in order to die for us, makes it clear that God knows everything there is to know about being human.
 This raises the question of what do we, for our part, know about God and can we know anything about him?

 In closing the contemplative orders, Joseph II was denying the possibility that an uncompromising search for God as carried out and experienced by individuals, could be of any relevance to society.
 Two hundred and thirty years later, one can say that this was the beginning of a process that resulted in the private interests, hopes, fears and aspirations of individuals in society, all too often being ignored and seen as irrelevant, whilst at the same time, expectations as to what life has to offer have been raised to absurd heights by the promises of a consumer culture that tends ever more towards the infantile.
 While supposedly „the customer is king“, the truth is that to be a customer, one must be a viable economic unit and all too often this means abandoning one’s inner values, true ambitions and real wishes.
 In economics and political theory, this state of affairs is paralleled by the notion of Homo oeconomicus.
-The absurdities engendered by this model of what a human being is supposed to be but is clearly not, are analysed and debunked by the economist and political philosopher, Liza Herzog (for a detailed summary of Liza Herzog’s work follow the link given on the Reloading Humanism „People“ page).
+The absurdities engendered by this model of what a human being is supposed to be but is clearly not, are analysed and debunked by the economist and political philosopher, Lisa Herzog (for a detailed summary of Lisa Herzog’s work follow the link given on the Reloading Humanism „People“ page).
 In addition to these general observations on where The Enlightenment has lead us, one may directly counter Joseph II’s arguments by saying that the search for God is both an inner search, conducted by individuals and an outer search, in which society, through the activities of a vanguard of people who have dedicated themselves to the task of seeking God, allows itself to connect its values with something greater and more all-encompassing than the events and transactions that constitute daily life.
 The importance of this, is that it offers the hope that an agreed set of values will one day be underwritten by something that everybody believes in, without the need for a myth of revelation in which laws are written on a tablets of stone and handed to prophets from clouds of smoke.
-In a not exclusively Christian society, such a van guard of „thinkers and feelers“ should include scientists, theologians from a range of different religions, as well as philosophers such as Alain de Botton, who are prepared to credit human beings with an inner dimension that is worthy of attention (for an introduction to the work of Alain de Botton, see the Reloading Humanism „People“ page).
+In a not exclusively Christian society, such a vanguard of „thinkers and feelers“ should include scientists, theologians from a range of different religions, as well as philosophers such as Alain de Botton, who are prepared to credit human beings with an inner dimension that is worthy of attention (for an introduction to the work of Alain de Botton, see the Reloading Humanism „People“ page).
 Although artists and musicians should also be included in such an endeavour, it is necessary to remark that their stand point should be such as to be open to such an undertaking.
 While this might sound obvious, the proviso excludes all artists producing what is known as „contemporary art“, for as shown by Byung-Chul Han, such art is concerned only with surface and formal games that are deliberately calculated to be devoid of content.
 Embodying the spiritual vacuum of our age, such art cannot stand for anything and cannot acknowledge anything other than surface, vain artifice and pathetic pretension.
-In his book, Saving the Beautiful (Die Errettung des Schönen — unfortunately only available in German), Han argues that great art endeavours to initiate and engage the viewer in a dialogue with something „other“ that lies beyond the surface of that which is depicted.
+In his book, Saving Beauty, Han argues that great art endeavours to initiate and engage the viewer in a dialogue with something „other“ that lies beyond the surface of that which is depicted.
 For this reason, the work of Alexander Curtis is not and can never be „contemporary“ and the artist sees Han’s book as a manifest for the production of genuine art.
-For more on the contemporary art phenomenon and the officially endorsed hype on which it depends, see the Reloading Humanism page on Germany’s leading art critic, Hanno Rauterberg.
+For more on the contemporary art phenomenon and the officially endorsed hype on which it depends, see the Reloading Humanism „People“ page on Germany’s leading art critic, Hanno Rauterberg.
 With respect to God, given the state of the world and our environment and the deadlock that shackles any willingness to implement change, one might even go so far as to say that if we are to have a future, the search for God, far from being an out of date luxury or an irrelevance, is an endeavour of the utmost importance.
 The willingness of a society to search for that elusive something called „God“, is a reflection of the extent to which it wishes its moral codes to be conceptually underwritten by an all-encompassing, higher instance.
 This in turn is an expression of the importance attached to the moral codes and the integrity of the society concerned.
 Seen this way, the search for God is not so much a search for truth, or a search for an interceding power, as a search for moral certainty and it is this that makes it of overriding importance.
 In such a search, it should be remembered that it is the spirit in which the search is carried out, that underwrites and this spirit should moreover be something that engages society as a whole.
 It should thus be an enterprise that leads not to bureaucracy and centralised decrees but away from them by repeatedly returning back to the notion of love: love of life, love of people and a love of the world at large.
-In this respect it is helpful to recall the conclusion of I Corinthians 13: „Three things are forever — faith, hope and love — and the greatest of these is love“.
-The central importance of love is confirmed by the monks at Aggsbach and in the garden, in the quotations cut in rusty steel, one sees that a genuine love of oneself reaches out to embrace a love of others and a genuine love of others includes a love of self and reaches out and engenders a love of he, she of that which embraces everything.
-Of particular relevance for the current age, I Corinthians, 13 begins:
+In this respect it is helpful to recall the conclusion of I Corinthians 13: „Three things are forever ̶̶ faith, hope and love ̶̶ and the greatest of these is love“.
+The central importance of love is confirmed by the monks at Aggsbach and in the garden, in the quotations cut in rusty steel, one sees that a genuine love of oneself reaches out to embrace a love of others and a genuine love of others includes a love of self and reaches out and engenders a love of he, she or that which embraces everything.
+Of particular relevance for the current age, Corinthians, I,13 begins:

 „If I speak in the tongues of men or of angels, but do not have love, I am only a resounding gong or a clanging cymbal.
 If I have the gift of prophecy and can fathom all mysteries and all knowledge, and if I have a faith that can move mountains, but do not have love, I am nothing.
 If I give all I possess to the poor and give over my body to hardship that I may boast, but do not have love, I gain nothing.
 Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It does not dishonour others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, always hopes, always perseveres.“